lateapexearlyspeed/Lateapexearlyspeed.JsonSchema/README.md

 Default contract:

-If type has one public constructor, and all of its parameters are `IJsonQueryable` or `int32` (more supported default contract parameter types later), then engine can take all these parameters as function's parameters and deserialize or parse from function's text format by constructor paramters info.
+If type has one public constructor, and all of its parameters are `IJsonQueryable` or `int32` (more supported default contract parameter types later), then engine can take all these parameters as function's parameters and deserialize or parse from function's text format by constructor parameters info.

 ```csharp
 // Note there is no attribute decorating for this GroupByQuery